Willmjtrainer/Future-Freedom/README.md

 Framework:

-Decode the Fog
+Decode the Fog.
-Connect the Dots
+Connect the Dots.
-Plan the Future
+Plan the Future.
-Empower Leaders
+Empower Leaders.
-Live the Infrastructure
+Live the Infrastructure.

 Proof of Impact: